SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-04-candlemas-etc.md

 "Punxsutawney Phil", as he is inevitably called, has seen his shadow or not.
 (I have no idea how they know what the groundhog sees or does not see.)

-As you can see here, the ceremony involves handling an otherwise hibernating groundhog in front of news cameras by a rather large number of older white men, mostly bearded, all in top hats.
+As you can see here, the ceremony involves handling an otherwise hibernation-adjacent groundhog in front of news cameras by a rather large number of older white men, mostly bearded, all in top hats.
 It's difficult to know what the groundhog makes of all that.
 It's difficult to know what _I_ should make of all that.

 This year, they declared that the shadow was indeed seen, and thus there would be 6 more weeks of winter.
 The accompanying temperature forecast for the month of February from the